Close

 Remembrance by Rita Woods

-Place holder of - 83Remembrance…It’s a rumor, a whisper passed in the fields and veiled behind sheets of laundry.
+opens in a new windowPlace holder of - 4Remembrance…It’s a rumor, a whisper passed in the fields and veiled behind sheets of laundry.
 A hidden stop on the underground road to freedom, a safe haven protected by more than secrecy…if you can make it there.

 Ohio, present day